crdroidandroid/android_kernel_oneplus_sm8350/README.md

 ## Installation

-> The prebuilt zip in Releases contains the full crDroid 12 ROM + this custom kernel.
+> The prebuilt zip in Releases contains the full crDroid 12.7 ROM + this custom kernel.
 The installation process is identical to a standard crDroid installation.

 1. Follow the official crDroid installation guide for OnePlus 9 Pro: https://crdroid.net/lemonadep/12/install
 2. At the **zip flashing step**, flash the zip you downloaded from this repository's [GitHub Releases](../../releases) instead of the stock crDroid zip.
 3. After booting, install **KernelSU Next Manager v3.0.1** on your device.
 4. Open KernelSU Next Manager and install the **Hybrid Mount** meta-module for module management (recommended).
-5. Install the **SUSFS module** (susfs4ksu) from within the manager to control SUSFS features.
+5. Install the **SuSFS module** (susfs4ksu) from within the manager to control SuSFS features.

 ## Building from Source